mdarman187/mdarman187/README.md

 Here are some ideas to get you started:
 -->
-**A student with zeal to achieve the heights with regular hard work and self-improvement.
+**A person with zeal to achieve the heights with regular hard work and self-improvement.
 Proficient in various programming languages, android development, web development, software development, and communication skills.
 Committed to strengthening my abilities and serving as a collaborative team person.**
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 -->
-- 😊 I’m looking for help with **Getting Internships**
+- 😊 I’m looking for help with **Expanding my platform**
 - 🤝 I’m looking to collaborate on **any live project**
 - 💬 Ask me about :
      * **How is my life going? 😉**